MorganZhang100/line-counter/README.md

 Show the rules in 'line.select'
 ```
 $ line -s
-Here are the rules in 'line.select':
+Here are the rules in 'line.select' under /Users/Morgan/Documents/Example/:
 #Select rules:
 *.c